 - been employed by, or on behalf of, the United States government in Iraq on or after March 20, 2003, for a period of one year or more;

 - provided faithful and valuable service to the United States government, documented in a letter from his or her supervisor;

 - (3) experienced, or be experiencing, an ongoing serious threat as a result of his or her United States government employment.

-This represents a scanty 22% of total available visas for Iraqi translators and interpreters.
+By 2013, only 5,500 special immigrant visas had been awarded.
+This represented a scanty 22% of total available visas for Iraqi translators and interpreters.